yuanjingshi/first_repo/README.md

 # first_repo
-First repo for data science
+This is the first repository for practicing data science concept.